Can Stress Cause Type 2 Diabetes?

 • Overeating or eating high-sugar foods: Stress can trigger cravings for comfort foods that are high in sugar and unhealthy fats.
 These foods cause spikes in blood sugar, which, combined with chronic stress, make it harder for your body to manage glucose.

 • Skipping physical activity: Stress can make you feel tired and unmotivated, leading to reduced physical activity.
 This lack of movement can decrease your insulin sensitivity, increasing the risk of diabetes.
+Simple acts such as walking regularly keeps your blood sugar in check

 These habits create a vicious cycle.